Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-custom.md

 ### Queries File

 Overwrite the file `queries.config` in `experiments/example` with a custom file.
+For more details about the format see https://dbmsbenchmarker.readthedocs.io/en/latest/Options.html#query-file

 ## Run Experiment

-Example: Run `python example.py run -dbms Dummy -ne 5` to run experiment with 5 parallel benchmarkers.
+Example: Run `python example.py run -dbms Dummy -ne 5 -nr 100` to run experiment with 5 parallel benchmarkers and repeat each query 100 times.

 ## Background Information